Hanseatic Nature

 History - construction and ownership

-Hapag-Lloyd Cruises (Kreuzfahrten) is a Hamburg-based passenger shipping company and premium travel brand owned by TUI AG (shipowner) and managed by its subsidiary TUI Cruises.
-Between 2017-2020, Hapag-Lloyd Cruises was fully owned by Hapag-Lloyd AG (German-Chilean shipping company, one of the world's oldest), currently ranked the world's 5th largest container shipping line in terms of fleet capacity.
+Hapag-Lloyd Cruises (Kreuzfahrten) is a Hamburg-based premium travel brand owned by TUI AG (shipowner) and managed by its subsidiary TUI Cruises.
+Between 2017 and 2020, Hapag-Lloyd Cruises was fully owned by Hapag-Lloyd AG, a German-Chilean shipping company and one of the world’s oldest, currently ranked as the world’s 5th largest container shipping line by fleet capacity.

-The shipowner TUI AG (Hanover Germany-based) is a British-German multinational currently ranked the world's largest leisure and travel company.
-It was founded in 1923 and until 2002 was named "Preussag AG".
-TUI Group's companies specialize in hospitality and tourism services worldwide, with a portfolio including passenger airlines, cruise shipping, package vacations, hotels and resorts, travel agencies, retail shops.
+TUI AG (based in Hanover, Germany) is a British-German multinational and the world’s largest leisure and travel company.
+Founded in 1923 (originally "Preussag AG" until 2002), TUI Group operates globally in hospitality and tourism, with a portfolio that includes passenger airlines, cruise shipping, package vacations, hotels and resorts, travel agencies, and retail shops.

-The 230-passenger ship Hanseatic Nature was built by Norwegian company Vard Holdings Ltd (a subsidiary of Fincantieri) at the shipyard in Tulcea Romania.
+The 230-passenger Hanseatic Nature was built by Vard Holdings Ltd (a subsidiary of Fincantieri) at its shipyard in Tulcea, Romania.
 The vessel has the highest ice class for passenger ships, PC6.
-Hanseatic Nature features many advantages, such as outstanding five-star service provided by the crew, unforgettable culinary, more space for the passengers and a lot of hidden amenities.
+She offers five-star service, refined culinary options, generous public spaces, and numerous hidden amenities.

-Hapag-Lloyd's new cruise ship design is based on an ice-strengthened hull and implemented top-notch marine technologies developed specifically for a polar vessel.
-Among those is the long-range 3D sonar "FarSounder 1000".
-The device is forward-looking (installed in the ship's bow) and integrated into the vessel's bridge navigation system.
-The sonar allows it to maneuver through icy waters, showing and mapping approaching hazards, such as icebergs or shallow coral reefs.
+Hapag-Lloyd’s new expedition ship design is based on an ice-strengthened hull and incorporates advanced marine technologies developed specifically for polar operations.
+Among them is the forward-looking 3D sonar "FarSounder 1000," installed in the bow and integrated into the navigation system.
+This sonar detects and maps hazards such as icebergs or shallow reefs, improving safety in icy waters.

-The ship design features 2 extendable glass balconies (glass-bottomed and glass-walled) providing passengers with the unique feeling of floating over the water.
-The vessel has a retractable Navigation Bridge wing allowing it to pass through a narrow river and canal locks.
+The ship’s design also includes two extendable glass balconies (glass-bottomed and glass-walled), giving passengers the unique sensation of floating above the water.
+A retractable navigation bridge wing allows the vessel to pass through narrow rivers and canal locks.

-- Kids under 11 years old travel for free.
-Teens (ages 12-15) travel at a fixed rate of EUR 60 per night.
+Children under 11 travel free, while teens (12–15 years) pay a fixed rate of EUR 60 per night.

 Shipboard dining options - Food and Drinks

-Meals are offered within open-seating during the day.
-Dinner is served in the ship's main dining room restaurant (aft on deck 4).
-The ship has 2 bars and 3 restaurants: Main Restaurant (178 seats), Speciality Restaurant (44 seats) and Bistro Restaurant (Lido Buffet) with 84 indoor seats plus around 100 outdoor seats.
+Meals are served with open seating.
+Dinner is offered in the main dining room (aft on Deck 4).
+The ship features 2 bars and 3 restaurants: the Main Restaurant (178 seats), Specialty Restaurant (44 seats), and Bistro Restaurant (Lido Buffet) with 84 indoor seats plus around 100 outdoor seats.

 Shipboard entertainment options - Fun and Sport

-- Main Lounge (deck 4) with cutting-edge technology suitable for media presentations, precaps, and recaps, full Bar, separate Smoking Lounge.
+- Main Lounge (Deck 4) with advanced technology for presentations, precaps, and recaps; full bar; and a separate Smoking Lounge.

-- Pool deck area with swimming pool, jacuzzi, Pool Bar
+- Pool deck with swimming pool, Jacuzzi, and Pool Bar.

-- Spacious top-deck Sun Deck with flexible canopy (shaded seating area).
+- Spacious Sun Deck with flexible canopy and shaded seating.

-In late-February 2019, Hapag-Lloyd announced a user-friendly digital concept for onboard learning never seen before on expedition vessels.
-The new "study wall" is available on fleet's three new Hanseatic ships Inspiration, Nature, and Spirit.
+In February 2019, Hapag-Lloyd introduced a groundbreaking digital concept for onboard learning – the “Study Wall,” available on all three Hanseatic ships (Nature, Inspiration, Spirit).

 Hanseatic Nature ship related cruise news